p4sstime/p4sstime/[Client Mods]/README.md

 ## Removing or Modifying PASS Time HUD Labels

-Sometimes the PASS Time ball HUD text for events can be intrusive or even useless (for example, +CRIT does not apply to 4v4 PASS Time).
+Sometimes the PASS Time HUD text for events can be intrusive or even useless (for example, +CRIT does not apply to 4v4 PASS Time).
 Thankfully, we can also modify these elements (although it's a bit more difficult than removing the power meter).
 ![PASS Time Event Hud Text Example](https://i.imgur.com/c9YAXXG.png) If you have a custom HUD, go to your `custom` folder and open the HUD folder.
 Then go to `resource/ui/` and look for a file named `hudpasstimeballstatus.res`.
 If the file exists, [click here](#custom-hud--file-exists-changing-labels).